-This website’s purpose is to support SFARI’s mission, which is to improve the understanding, diagnosis and treatment of autism spectrum disorders by funding innovative research of the highest quality and relevance.
+Welcome to the Simons Foundation Autism Research Initiative (SFARI) website, SFARI.org.
+Launched in 2006 as a scientific initiative within the Simons Foundation’s suite of programs, the mission of SFARI is to improve the understanding, diagnosis and treatment of autism spectrum disorders by funding innovative research of the highest quality and relevance.